 In the living cell, DNA undergoes frequent chemical changes, especially as it is being replicated.
 These changes, result from incorrect nucleotides being inserted into the coding region of a gene.
 Most of these changes are quickly repaired.
-Those that are not repaired result in mutation: heritable change in the DNA.
+Those that are not repaired result in a mutation: heritable a change in the DNA.